ZhartunMatthew/ex-reco/readme.md

 # exReco

-Intent recognizer and entities extractor written on Java using Apache OpenNLP.
+Intent recognition and entities extraction written on Java using Apache OpenNLP.

 ### Getting started